-FSB Insurance Service’s free rebuild valuation calculator service is provided by CPA Adjusting, and they offer discounts for full valuation services to members too.
+FSB Insurance Service’s free rebuild valuation indicator service is provided by CPA Adjusting, and they offer discounts for full valuation services to members too.
 They were able to give us three examples of cases they’d encountered where early action could have ensured the business didn’t lose out on their claim.

 This property owning company had a small shopping centre in their portfolio which suffered a quite serious fire causing damage with a repair cost in excess of £100,000.
 When the Loss Adjusters assessed the nature and extent of damage it was also identified that the sum insured available was inadequate and only represented around 70% of the total cost of reinstatement of the property.

 As is normally the case with commercial insurance, the policy was subject to an underinsurance penalty, usually known as ‘Average’.
 As a result, the settlement proposal made by the Insurers included a hefty £30,000 reduction from the total cost of the damage.